jpamata/jpamata.github.io/_posts/2017-12-12-my-internship-willis-towers-watson.md

 comments: true
 ---

 <p align="justify">Everything that I have learned from the first half of my internship, INTERN2 is merely just a solidification of those lessons.
-In this post, I would like to thank the following whom I had great exposure with.</p>
+As my internship is nearing its end, in this post, I would like to thank the following whom I had the privilege of being with.</p>
 <!-- more -->
 <ol>
   <li><strong>Sir Mark:</strong> for forcing me to face my SQL/Database “phobia”.
 And for also making me realise that although I do not like working with .NET, there are still some gems worth mining - and this goes for everything that we do in life.</li>